 Some of the vaginal mesh sling manufacturers that have been spotlighted and sued for problems with these devices include Boston Scientific, Johnson & Johnson and AMS.

-If you or a loved one has sustained any type of personal injury, contact the experienced Tucson personal injury lawyers at the Showard Law Firm.
+If you or a loved one has sustained any type of personal injury, please contact the experienced legal staff at Tucson’s Showard Law Firm at the Showard Law Firm.
 We have over 50 years combined experience and we have been standing up for victims’ rights and helping them secure the compensation they deserve.
-For a free evaluation of your case and professional advice regarding the best manner in which to move forward, call us at (866) 307-2147.
+For a free evaluation of your case and professional advice regarding the best manner in which to move forward, call us at (866) 307-2147 or fill out the form below.